1. Take your phone out of the water.

 Take Protective Measures to Safeguard Your Phone

-A water-damaged phone may seem dire, but with this guide on how to get water out of your phone, you can rescue your device.
+A water-damaged phone may seem like saying, but with this guide on how to get water out of your phone, you can rescue your device.
 But remember: Phone protection goes beyond physical accidents.Â